bthomas2622/bthomas2622/README.md

 ### Helloooo 👋

-My name is Ben (he/him) and I am a Solutions Engineer at GitHub.
+My name is Ben (he/him) and I am a Solutions Engineer currently taking a break!
 I love to help people.
 I also love urbanism 🏛️, healthy living 🚴, and games 🎮

 #### Here are some projects I am proud of:
 - **[Nectar of the Gods](https://store.steampowered.com/app/1421410/Nectar_of_the_Gods/)**: An unquenchable multiplayer strategy game where bugs clash over the sweet nectar of sugary beverages.